Implementation

 Grammar, Punctuation and Spelling

 Grammar, punctuation and spelling are planned for and taught within our English units rather than standalone lessons unless a specific grammar or punctuation lesson is required.
-Also through phonics lessons in year 1 and 2 (Letters and Sounds phases 5 and 6).
+Also through phonics lessons in year 1 and 2.

 Much of the children’s learning of grammar, punctuation and spelling takes place through shared reading opportunities or adult read texts.
 When sharing a text together as a class, teachers explicitly identify and explain specific grammar, punctuation or spelling patterns, drawing the children’s attention to specific features in practice.